-Suing for a Car Accident Resulting in Death
+Suing for Wrongful Death After a Car Accident

 Losing a loved one in a car accident is a horrific event with lifelong emotional and financial consequences.

-While a lawsuit isn’t a magic bullet, a wrongful death suit may bring a family needed closure and a sense of justice when another person’s negligence causes the accident.
+While a lawsuit isn’t a magic bullet, a wrongful death lawsuit may bring a family needed closure and a sense of justice when another person’s negligence causes the accident.

 Who Can File a Wrongful Death Claim?